Hospital Discharge Planning: A Guide for Families and Caregivers

 - Have I been given information either verbally or in writing that I understand and can refer to?

-- Do we need special instructions because my relative has Alzheimerʼs or memory loss?
+- Do we need special instructions because the person I care for has Alzheimer’s or memory loss?

 What kind of care is needed?

-Questions when my relative is being discharged to the home:*
+Questions when the person I care for is being discharged to the home: *

 - Is the home clean, comfortable, and safe, adequately heated/cooled, with space for any extra equipment?